streetmix/streetmix/README.md

 TODO

 ## <a name="demo"></a>Demo
-You can see a running version of the application at TODO
+You can see a running version of the application at http://codeforamerica.github.com/streetmix/

 ## <a name="installation"></a>Installation
 TODO